austind9999/ubiquiti-provisioning/README.md

 This script provides automatic flashing/provisioning capability for Ubiquiti products.

 ## Overview
 This is a bash script that can be executed directly.
 Testing was done on Ubuntu 20.04, but it should be compatible with most linux distributions.
+Script will require a preconfigured file in the same directory named "nanostation.cfg".
+This file is copied and the SSID is modified with user input when this script is run.

 This script expects the following conditions to be met:
 1. The NanoStation AC should have a factory-default IP address of 192.168.1.20.